MalteP/iotgeiger-lora/Readme.md

 To count the pulses of the GM tube, D5 (Timer 1) is used.
 Since Timer 0 is occupied by the Arduino libraries, Timer 2 serves as clock source for the gate time.
 By counting the overflows, a 60s interval can be generated to read and reset the current counter value.

 Due to restrictions of the 868MHz ISM band, the transmission time per hour is limited.
-To meet these Duty Cycle requirements, data is collected over a five-minute interval and an average CPM value is calculated and sent.
+To meet these Duty Cycle requirements, data is collected over a user-defined interval, and an average CPM value is calculated and sent.

-If a BME280 sensor is connected, temperature, humidity and barometric pressure data is also included in the transmission.
+If a BME280 sensor is connected, temperature, humidity and barometric pressure data is also included.

+The transmission interval can be set from 5 to 60 minutes.
+It is possible to adjust it remotely by sending an downlink packet.

 ## Preparing the hardware